 Non-prescription Drugs: Labelling Standards - Drug Product

-A non-prescription drug labelling standard outlines the permissible conditions of use and labelling requirements, such as dose, intended use, directions for use, warnings, active ingredients and combinations thereof.
+A non-prescription drug (NPD) labelling standard outlines the permissible conditions of use and labelling requirements, such as dose, intended use, directions for use, warnings, active ingredients and combinations thereof.
 Labelling standards are developed for drugs that have a well characterized safety and efficacy profile under specific conditions of use.
-A manufacturer may reference a labelling standard in a drug submission when the product and its labelling are consistent with the information set out in the document.
+A sponsor may reference a labelling standard in a drug submission when the product and its labelling are consistent with the information set out in the document.

 Page details